xXluki98Xx/service_apt-cacher-ng/README.md

 Headers
 -->

-# Hodgins: Service Example
+# Hodgins: apt-cacher-ng Service

-A repository, providing an example service for Hodgins Server.
+A repository, providing an apt-cacher-ng service for Hodgins Server.

-## Motivation

-Other developers should have an idea, where to start and what to provide for a proper container service, manageable in Hodgins Server.

 ## Description

 This repository provides an ansible-playbook which will:

 - pull the image
+- create service folder
 - create a systemd service file
 - start and enable the systemd service
 - open up the firewall